StevenACoffman/Pico/topics/Architecture.md

 The paradigm separates the domain model (data) from use cases (context) and Roles that objects play (interaction).
 DCI is complementary to model–view–controller (MVC).
 MVC as a pattern language is still used to separate the data and its processing from presentation.

-In summary, DCI architectures tend to be characterized by the following properties:
+DCI architectures tend to be characterized by the following properties:

 * The Data model reflects the domain structure rather than partitions of its behavior;
 * Objects dynamically take on Roles during use case enactments;